 Sub GetFile_Example1() Dim FileName As String FileName = Application.GetOpenFilename(FileFilter:="Excel Files,*.xlsx") MsgBox FileName End Sub

-Now, if I run this code using the F5 key or manually, I will see only Excel files with the extension “xlsx.”
+If we run this code using the F5 key or manually.
+We will see only Excel files with the extension "xlsx."

-Like this, we can use the “VBA Application.GetOpenFileName” method to get the folder path along with the File Name & extension of the file.
+Like this, we can use the "VBA Application.GetOpenFileName" method to get the folder path along with the file name and extension.